Doomlazer/Life/README.md

-# Life
+# Conway's Game of Life in JS/HTML Canvas

-Conway's Game of Life in JS/HTML Canvas
+<a href="https://doomlazer.github.io/Life/">Click here to launch program</a>